 If you want to use the LVL sources as a library project, you need to add a reference to the LVL library project in your application project properties.
 This tells build tools to include the LVL library project sources in your application at compile time.
 The process for adding a reference to a library project depends on your development environment, as described below.

-If you are developing in Eclipse with ADT, you should already have added the library project to your workspace, as described in the previous section.
+If you are developing in Android Studio, you should already have added the library module to your project, as described in the previous section.
 If you haven't done that already, do it now before continuing.

 If you are developing using the SDK command-line tools, navigate to the